We ask that you read this privacy notice carefully as it contains information

 safeguard those vulnerable and aid business continuity.
 You may also wish to

-consider our main Privacy Notice which sets how we process your
+Privacy Notice which sets how we process your

 We are a registered charitable Community Benefit Society that provides social